mrhappytech/mrhappytech/README.md

 ## 💬 About me

-My name is Václav Šrámek and I am IT Nerd✨/Architect/DevOps engineer from Czech republic.
+My name is Václav Šrámek and I am IT Nerd✨ / Architect / Developer / DevOps engineer from Czech republic.

 I work mostly with Java, Linux and Cloud.